Staff Time Off and Leave

 Paid Time Off Charged to Sick Accruals

-Illness or Injury (Self) - Personal illness and/or injury.
+Absence due to your own personal illness and/or injury.
 Absence Type > Time Off > Sick

-Medical Appointment (Self) - Employee's doctor, dentist, or other medical appointments.
+Absence for your own doctor, dentist, or other medical appointments.
 Absence Type > Time Off > Sick > Medical Appointment

-Funeral - Staff may use up to three days (24 hours) of accrued sick time off per occurrence, or a pro-rated part time equivalent, when death occurs in their immediate family.
+Absences of up to three days (24 hours) or pro-rated part-time equivalent when a death occurs in your immediate family.
 Absence Type > Time Off > Sick > Funeral

 Catastrophic Leave Program